iaraoliveira/robozin/data/readme.md

-Hello, there
+Hello there

-in order to function correctly, this bot need some configuration.
+In order to function correctly, this bot need some configuration.
-All you need to do is create a `config.json` inside this folder with the following estructure:
+All you need to do is create a `config.json` inside this folder with the following structure:

 ```